Term DatesTerm Dates Staff IntranetStaff Intranet Student CentralStudent Central

 Key Stage 3

-The aim is to enable students to master their prior knowledge acquired from Key Stage 2, allowing students to develop their mental and written arithmetic skills.
+The aim is to enable pupils to master their prior knowledge acquired from Key Stage 2, allowing pupils to develop their mental and written arithmetic skills.
 Calculators are introduced in Year 9.

-Our Key Stage 3 curriculum affords our students the opportunity to explore the key concepts; Numbers and their Relations, Algebra, Shape and Space, Representing and Interpreting Data, Geometry and Measures and Ratio and Proportion through varied activities to instil the love of mathematics alongside building students confidence in their own ability.
+Our Key Stage 3 curriculum affords our pupils the opportunity to explore the key concepts; Numbers and their Relations, Algebra, Shape and Space, Representing and Interpreting Data, Geometry and Measures and Ratio and Proportion through varied activities to instil the love of mathematics alongside building pupils' confidence in their own ability.

-Students have three to four contact hours per week.
-Homework is set two to three times a week in Years 7 and 8; and three times per week in Year 9; to provide students with an opportunity to practise the skills taught in lessons and to consolidate their understanding.
+Pupils have four contact hours per week.
+Homework is set twice a week in Years 7 and 8; and three times per week in Year 9; to provide pupils with an opportunity to practise the skills taught in lessons and to consolidate their understanding.

 End of topic assessments (approximately every two weeks) will be given by class teachers.
 For these assessments pupils will receive a percentage only.
 End of term assessments will be completed at the end of each half term.
 All of the above assessments will be in their exercise books with parents’ signatures and feedback.